isdi-coders-2023/snake-solid-ts/README.md

 ## Delivery

 We have two main sprints.
-After class of January 10 we will invert the team responsabilities, Example Team core will be team operations and so on.
+After class of June 13 we will invert the team responsabilities, Example Team core will be team operations and so on.

-The first version will be presented on January 17 in a production environment.
+The first version will be presented on June 27 in a production environment.